Trump and Xi have surprising amount in common

 Xi and Trump have both placed national security and national development at the top of their agendas, to the extent that Xi's main stated policy aim, "the Great Revival of the Chinese Nation," directly echoes Trump's promise to "make America great again."

 Xi has promised that this revival will be completed by the year 2049, the 100th anniversary of the founding of the People's Republic.
-Also referred to as "the Chinese Dream," this policy is all about China maintaining its status as one of the world's wealthiest and most powerful nations and definitively erasing the negative memories of the country's treatment at the hands of Western imperialists from the mid-19th century onward.
+Also referred to as "the Chinese Dream," this policy is all about China regaining its status as one of the world's wealthiest and most powerful nations and definitively erasing the negative memories of the country's treatment at the hands of Western imperialists from the mid-19th century onward.
 The policy is meant to inspire national pride and patriotism, and the kind of confident pose toward the outside world that Trump also tries to adopt, whether it's through executive orders or prolonged handshakes.

 Cultural and social conservatism: Xi's policies are similar to Trump's, not only in their appeal to a patriotic spirit and the revival of a glorious past, but also in their reliance on social and cultural conservatism.
 Trump has taken up conservative positions on a range of social issues, most notably abortion.
 He has also criticized those taking progressive positions, especially the media, for being un-American.